Elopteryx/upload-parser/README.md

 compile "com.github.elopteryx:paint-upload:1.3.0"
 ```

-If you want parameter injection for you JAX-RS endpoints:
+If you want parameter injection for your JAX-RS endpoints:

 ```xml
 compile "com.github.elopteryx:paint-upload-jaxrs:1.3.0"